Stafeeva/recruitment-challenge/README.md

 ### MVP
 ```
-User sees the lists of clients, clicks the link and sees all the candidates in order from the nearest.
+User sees the lists of clients, clicks the link and sees all the candidates in order from the nearest one.
 ```